-APPENDIX CTypes of EAP Authentication
+Types of EAP Authentication

-This appendix discusses some popular authentication types: EAP-MD5, EAP-TLS, EAP-TTLS, PEAP and LEAP.
+This section discusses some popular authentication types: EAP-MD5, EAP-TLS, EAP-TTLS, PEAP and LEAP.

 The type of authentication you use depends on the RADIUS server or the AP.
 Consult your network administrator for more information.
 Your wireless LAN device may not support all authentication types.